Line-Kat/microservices-chores-app/README.md

 to changes happening that day
 - As a parent user, I can move the completion date of a chore, so that I can postpone a task that cannot be completed that day
+- As a parent user, I can change the value of the completion of a child's chore, so that I can motivate the child to complete the chore
 - As a parent user, I can update my child’s balance when they are using their earnings, so that the balance is correct